Fans say 'Halo' to Chris Stapleton as he heats up the TODAY plaza

 Watch Chris Stapleton perform ‘Broken Halos’ live on TODAY

 So make sure to settle back with your tumblerful of ... whatever it is you're sipping on, and enjoy!
-We just can't get enough of our favorite "Traveller," Chris Stapelton!
+We just can't get enough of our favorite "Traveller," Chris Stapleton!

 Follow Randee Dawn on Twitter.